axioned/handbook/src/content/docs/Processes/Security/data-security.md

 We expect all Axioned employees to read and follow the policies and procedures within this document.

-The IT Admin team, Sagar Bisen and Ismile B, will work with the Axioned team to ensure that these policies and procedures are followed at all times.
+The IT Admin team will work with the Axioned team to ensure that these policies and procedures are followed at all times.

 :::caution
 This document contains information regarding policies, regulations, and rules of Axioned.
 If any breach or threat made by an employee, which can put business/project into risk, for that a proper investigation will take place and if any individual or team found violating the policy strict action can be taken.